Policies

 After Hours Policy

 Please make every effort to contact us during regular clinic hours with questions.
-For non-urgent issues, please use your patient portal access to send messages to our provider sand staff.
-We usually respond to portal messages with 48 hours.
+For non-urgent issues, please use your patient portal access to send messages to our team.
+We usually respond to portal messages within 72 hours.
+Important: Do not leave messages with urgent symptoms in the portal expecting an immediate response.
+The portal is for non-urgent communications.

 For established patients with urgent issues that cannot wait until we reopen, our phone message system includes an option to be transferred to the “Provider on Call”.
 You will likely be asked to leave a message so that the provider can hear the issue, access your records and therefore be ready to help you when they return the call.
 Calls should be returned within an hour.